psikosen/macos-local-voice-agents-main/README.md

 🎙️ **High-quality local voice AI with real speech synthesis**

 Pipecat is an open-source, vendor-neutral framework for building real-time voice (and video) AI applications.
-This repository contains a complete voice agent running with all local models on macOS, featuring **KittenTTS** for high-quality speech synthesis.
+This repository contains a complete voice agent running with all local models on macOS and Linux, featuring **KittenTTS** for high-quality speech synthesis.

 On an M-series Mac, you can achieve voice-to-voice latency of <800ms with relatively strong models and natural-sounding speech output.